getwasim/custom-string/README.md

 ## Installation

 Download and extract the zip.
-Go to the root of the plugin, and run grails maven-install (from release plugin) which would build the plugin artifact for you in you local maven repository if you have one setup.
+Make sure you have grails 2.4.4 set in environment variables.
+Go to the root of the plugin and run grails compile and then grails maven-install (from release plugin) which would build the plugin artifact for you in you local maven repository if you have one setup.
 Now just add the following in your BuildConfig.groovy

 ```